Recommended as Stock of the Week on February 16, 2026

 What does United Parcel Service - When the largest customer becomes a competitor do?

 United Parcel Service - When the largest customer becomes a competitor is a company characterized by the following investment thesis: United Parcel Service, Inc., a package delivery and logistics provider, offers transportation and delivery services.
 It operates through two segments, U.S. Domestic Package and International Package.
-The U.S. Domestic Package segment offers time-definite delivery services for express letters, documents, packages and palletized freight through air and ground services in the United States.
-The International Package segment provides small package operations in Europe, the Indian sub-continent, the Middle East and Africa, Canada and Latin America, and Asia.
-The company offers a range of guaranteed day- and time-definite international shipping services; day-definite services; cross-border ground package delivery; contract-only, e-commerce solutions for non-urgent, and cross-border shipments; and international service for urgent and palletized shipments.
-It also provides international air and ocean freight forwarding, contract logistics, custom brokerage and insurance, mail services, healthcare logistics, distribution, and post-sales services.
+The U.S. Domestic Package segment offers time-definite delivery services for express letters, documents, packages and palletized freight through air and ground services.
+The International Package segment provides small package operations in Europe, the Middle East and Africa, Canada and Latin America, and Asia.
+The company offers a range of guaranteed day- and time-definite international transportation services; day-definite services; cross-border ground package delivery; contract-only, e-commerce solutions for non-urgent, and cross-border shipments; and international service for urgent and palletized shipments.
+It also provides international air and ocean freight forwarding, contract logistics, customs brokerage and insurance, mail services, healthcare logistics, distribution, and post-sales services.
 United Parcel Service, Inc. was founded in 1907 and is headquartered in Atlanta, Georgia.
-United Parcel Service Inc operates in the Industrials / Integrated Freight & Logistics industry is based in USA employs around 490,000 people.
-United Parcel Service Inc recently reported revenue of about 88.66B USD, a profit margin of 6.29%, return on equity of 33.77%, a market capitalisation around 101.16B USD, valuation multiples of roughly 18.2x earnings, 1.1x sales, 6.2x book value.
-Analyst consensus currently expects earnings per share of around 7.96 USD with year‑over‑year growth of 12.68%.
-United Parcel Service Inc has an ongoing dividend policy and pays around 6.56 USD per share (5.56% yield).
+United Parcel Service Inc operates in the Industrials / Integrated Freight & Logistics industry is based in USA employs around 241,250 people.
+United Parcel Service Inc recently reported revenue of about 88.66B USD, a profit margin of 6.29%, return on equity of 33.77%, a market capitalisation around 80.68B USD, valuation multiples of roughly 14.5x earnings, 0.9x sales, 5x book value.
+Analyst consensus currently expects earnings per share of around 7.97 USD with year‑over‑year growth of 13.14%.
+United Parcel Service Inc has an ongoing dividend policy and pays around 6.56 USD per share (6.92% yield).

 What are the key metrics for UPS.NYSE?